 Oh, and another thing.
 I genuinely think, that pasta salads are much better cold.
 The flavors are just more intense.
 So give it a try and let me know how you liked it!

 This vegan pasta salad makes a great light lunch/dinner that you can enjoy warm or cold.
-Perfect to take with you to school and work.
+Perfect to take with you to school and work or serve at a party.

 Cook the pasta in salted water, then drain.
 Place in a big, glass bowl.